pjaos/rs310p_dc_psu/README.md

 Several manufacturers use this supply, Hanmatek HM305P, Rockseed RS305P, Hanmatek HM310P, RockSeed RS310P,
 Rockseed RS605P.
 See https://sigrok.org/wiki/ETommens_eTM-xxxxP_Series#Protocol for more details.

+Version 1.9 represents a significant change to the code base primarily to

+- The tool will now run on Linux and Windows platforms.
+- Update GUI to use the nicegui module rather than bokeh as this provides a cleaner user interface.
+- Update to use the latest pymodbus python module to make it easier for developers to use the psu interface.

 # Installation
 The installers folder contains the installers for Linux and Windows systems.